OGGM/oggm.github.io/_posts/2025-12-08-10th-workshop-announcement.md

 The workshop continues the tradition of bringing together the global glacier-modelling community — developers and users alike — to share advances, exchange ideas, and foster collaboration.
 It follows the successful [workshop in Oslo in 2025](https://www.mn.uio.no/geo/english/research/projects/glacmass/news/clobal-glacier-modeling-workshop.html) and builds on the [series of workshops organised by the OGGM consortium](https://oggm.org/search/#workshop) since 2016.

  **We welcome anyone interested in large-scale glacier evolution modelling and related challenges** (e.g. observational datasets at large scales).
-“Large-scale” here typically refers to the ability to simulate or monitor an entire [RGI region](https://www.glims.org/rgi_user_guide/02_regions_definition.html), although similar efforts outside that scope are also welcome.
+“Large-scale” here refers to the ability to simulate or monitor at least one entire [RGI region](https://www.glims.org/rgi_user_guide/02_regions_definition.html).

 This edition is special in two ways:

-- It marks the **10th anniversary** of [<u>the first OGGM workshop in Obergurgl</u>](https://oggm.org/2016/02/11/1st-oggm-worshop-summary/).
+- It marks the **10th anniversary** of [the first OGGM workshop in Obergurgl](https://oggm.org/2016/02/11/1st-oggm-worshop-summary/).
 A small celebration will definitely be in order!
-- We will host a **dedicated GlacierMIP4 session**, focusing on the next phase of the [<u>Glacier Model Intercomparison Project</u>](https://climate-cryosphere.org/working-groups/glaciermip/).
+- We will host a **dedicated GlacierMIP4 session**, focusing on the next phase of the [Glacier Model Intercomparison Project](https://climate-cryosphere.org/working-groups/glaciermip/).
 Participants in GlacierMIP4 are especially encouraged to attend (remote participation will be offered for this session).

 ---